saskaale/tinyiter/README.md

 ##### filter()

-Returns a new TinySeq with only the values for which the predicate function returns true.
+Returns a new TinyIter with only the values for which the predicate function returns true.

 ```javascript
 filter(